Lundalex/GPE/README.md

 (CURRENTLY OUTDATED)

 VUE - You may use the premade GP-Engine component
-(The Component is a compilation of all JS functions from GP-Engine folder)
+(The Component is a compilation of all JS functions from the GP-Engine folder)

 ### Adding Objects: